 So, what was so different about slavery in America?

 The Status of Europe

 Take a look at the rest of the world during the early colonization of the Americas.
 It was crowded.
 There were so many people that occupied the lands.
 Europe was bursting at its seams which is one reason the New World was so inviting.

 Europe had thousands and thousands of slaves.
 The buying of selling of men, women, and children was not uncommon.
 It was a part of life.
 The Mediterranean countries had been dealing in the slave market for centuries.
 The African nations were experts at capturing neighboring tribal members and selling them into slavery.
-But in America the population and the culture was small and exposing.
+But in America, the population and the culture were small and exposed.

-Slavery became a larger part of culture in America.
-The number of slaves was vastly larger than it was in other part of the world.
+Slavery became a larger part of the culture in America.
+The number of slaves was vastly larger than it was in other parts of the world.

 New Chances in the New World